-MACON, GA-At a campaign event held last Wednesday at Trump Arena in Macon, GA, Donald Trump announced that he is an atheist who often dines on pâté made from the livers of unborn fetuses.
-Political pundits following Trump's comments at his campaign event expected his numbers to drop precipitously, but instead--as a Quinnipiac poll released over the weekend revealed--Trump's numbers have risen even higher, besting Ben Carson, who came in second in the poll, by over thirty points.
+MACON, GA-At a campaign event for 2024 held last Wednesday at Trump Arena in Macon, GA, Donald Trump announced that he is an atheist who often dines on pâté made from the livers of unborn fetuses.
+Political pundits following Trump's comments at his campaign event expected his poll numbers for 2024 to drop precipitously, but instead--as a Quinnipiac poll released over the weekend revealed--Trump's numbers have risen even higher, besting Ron DeSantis, who came in second in the poll, by over thirty points.

 Exuded one Trump supporter who was at the campaign event last week, when asked about Trump's unusual dining preferences, "I love that Trump is willing to speak his mind and is an outsider.
 And although it's true that Mr. Trump eats the livers of unborn fetuses, he has said repeatedly, in no uncertain terms, that he will not eat pâté made from the livers of any fetus after the second trimester.
 The man is not a monster, like those baby killers at Planned Parenthood."